pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 where A: PartialEq<B> + ?Sized, B: ?Sized;
 ```

-Since this trait is generic we can define equality between different types.
-The standard library leverages this to allow checking equality between the many string-like types such as `String`, `&str`, `PathBuf`, `&Path`, `OsString`, `&OsStr`, and so on.
+Since this trait is generic, we can define equality between different types.
+The standard library leverages this to allow checking equality between the many string-like types, such as `String`, `&str`, `PathBuf`, `&Path`, `OsString`, `&OsStr`, and so on.

-Generally, we should only impl equality between different types _if they contain the same kind of data_ and the only difference between the types is how they represent the data or how they allow interacting with the data.
+Generally, we should only impl equality between different types _if they contain the same kind of data_, and the only difference between the types is how they represent the data or how they allow interacting with the data.

 Here's a cute but bad example of how someone might be tempted to impl `PartialEq` to check equality between different types that don't meet the above criteria: